ReactiveX/RxJava/docs/Error-Handling-Operators.md

 **ReactiveX documentation:** [http://reactivex.io/documentation/operators/retry.html](http://reactivex.io/documentation/operators/retry.html)

-If a source reactive type emits an error, resubscribe to it in the hopes that it will complete without error.
+Instructs a reactive type to resubscribe to the source reactive type if it encounters an error in the hopes that it will complete without error.

 ### retry example